roadnarrows-robotics/geofrenzy/README.md

 # Status

-THIS PACKAGE IS A WORK IN PROGRESS
+THIS PACKAGE IS A WORK IN PROGRESS.

+Design and operation subject to change.
+Positive Delta from Alpha but not Beta.

 # Package Summary
 The geofrenzy package provides a set of ROS nodes, tools, and examples for GeoNetwork geofencing applications.